jonhiggs/ml62/doc/keyboard.md

 |**9**       | K45 |     | K43 | K42 |     |     |     |     |
 |**10**      |     | K0E | K1D |     | K2C |     |     |     |

+Now it's time to get out the soldering iron and physically connect those rows up.
+So start by finding a C1 and a C12 on the circuit board and short them out.
+Then continue for the rest.

 From now on, I'll refer to the rows like this.

 |      |  0  |  1  |  2  |  3  |  4  |  5  |  6  |  7  |